Each human being is composed of physical elements like Carbon and Oxygen but are there others that are not in the Periodic Table of Elements?

 Why Ikea’s flatpack refugee shelter won design of the year https://buff.ly/2hzVTg2 Making a difference for #refugees.
 Some positive news of #shelters and #dwellings that really work. #Philanthropy is alive and helping where it can. #theExplanation #AuditBehavior

-This blog post is an excerpt from chapter 1.3 of Audit of Humankind.
+This blog post is an excerpt from chapter 7.3 of Audit of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, A Human Being–What Material and Immaterial Components Constitute Humans?
+Please use the Social Network links just below to share this information from The Explanation, A Human Being–What Material and Immaterial Components Constitute Humans?